ccharz/laravel-openfoodfacts-reader/README.md

 ## Installation

-Install the package
+Install the package by

-First publish the configuration using

 ```
-php artisan vendor:publish --tag openfoodfactsreader-config
+composer require ccharz/laravel-openfoodfacts-reader
 ```

-and set the user agent.
-The User-Agent should be in the form of AppName/Version (ContactEmail).
-For example, MyApp/1.0 (contact@myapp.com).

 ## Drivers